Exercise 06 - Shape optimization of trusses¶

 e) Compute the approximated functions f_tilde and g_tilde.

 Hints: This is similar to the analytical solutions in Exercise 04.
-Start by defining an empty stationary point x_hat filled with zeros of the same shape as f_grad.
-Then, define the conditions for the four cases of the analytical solution and fill the x_hat tensor accordingly by setting x_hat[cond1] = solution1 etc. Finally, clamp the results with the move limits.
+Initialize x_hat with x[k].clone() and overwrite components according to the four sign cases.
+Define the conditions for the four cases of the analytical solution and fill the x_hat tensor accordingly by setting x_hat[cond1] = solution1 etc. Finally, clamp with x_min_k and x_max_k.

 j) Append the solution to the list of solutions x = [$\mathbf{x}^0, \mathbf{x}^1, \mathbf{x}^2, ...$] containing the iteration steps of the optimization procedure.